2018–19 Clemson Tigers women's basketball team

 The 2018–19 Clemson Tigers women's basketball team represented Clemson University during the 2018–19 college basketball season.
-The Tigers were led by first year head coach Amanda Butler.
+They were led by first-year head coach Amanda Butler.
 The Tigers, members of the Atlantic Coast Conference, played their home games at Littlejohn Coliseum.
 They finished the season 20–13, 9–7 in ACC play to finish in seventh place.
-They advanced to the quarterfinals of the ACC women's tournament where they lost to Louisville.
-They received an at-large bid of the NCAA women's tournament, which was their first trip since 2002 where they defeated South Dakota in the first round before losing to Mississippi State in the second round.
+They advanced to the quarterfinals of the ACC women's tournament, where they lost to Louisville.
+They received an at-large bid to the NCAA women's tournament, which was their first trip since 2002.
+They defeated South Dakota in the first round before losing to Mississippi State in the second round.

 During the off-season it was announced that Amanda Butler would be taking over as head coach for Audra Smith.

 Previous season

 The Tigers finished the 2017–18 season 11–19, 1–15 in ACC play to finish in fifteenth place.
 They lost to Georgia Tech in the first round of the ACC tournament.
 After this season, head coach Audra Smith was fired.